chimpanzees/wave-html/README.md

 ## Introduction

 ***Wave*** *is a project that acts as a preprocessor and adds some extra functionality to* ***Hyper Text Markup Language (HTML)*** *pages.
-To understand how this works exactly, you can find example input and output files in the examples folder in the original repo on Github.*
+To understand how this works exactly, you can find example input and output files in the examples folder in the original repo on Github or on the [projects website](http://jense5.github.io/Wave).*

 ## Important notice